bc-anaisabel/meta_analysis_climate_restor/README.md

 Following data exploration when more datapoints have been added, I will explore the relationship between the first and the second dataset by using classification and regression tree analysis.

+During data exploration I detected the project will need to incorporate more studies within North America at this stage.
+After filtering for the required parameters, the sample size was greatly reduced (**n=10**).
+Although restoration observations are considerable for a thorough comparison, the climate values associated to each observation are dependent on the location of the study, which remains unchanged across all observations coming from the same study.
+So, **observations are nested within study**.
+Since this is a meta-analysis in the search for patterns, I need as many datapoints as possible to be able to compare across latitudes and ecosystem types within the North America region.
+Following steps then are:

+Complexity of data obtention and re-evaluation of recovery metric classification

 ### References ###
 [1] Hobbs, R. J., & Norton, D. A. (1996).
 Towards a conceptual framework for restoration ecology.
 Restoration ecology, 4(2), 93-110